 As the drive ratio becomes even greater, the torque at the road becomes smaller, but the road is still resisting some small part of the torque from the chain.
 The torque to the frame can, then, never be as great as that from the chain.

 At drive ratios lower than unity, on the other hand, the hub multiplies the torque from the chain, and so the torque to the frame, trying to rotate the rear triangle backward, also can become very large.
-At a drive ratio of 0.5, the torque the the frame is already equal to that from the chain.
-Where the pink and blue lines go off the graph a at a drive ratio is 0.2 (one turn of the wheel for 5 turns of the sprocket), the torque to the road is 5 times that from the chain, and the torque to the frame is 4 times that from the chain.
+At a drive ratio of 0.5, the torque the the frame is already equal (but opposite) that from the chain.
+Where the pink and blue lines go off the graph a at a drive ratio is 0.2 (one turn of the wheel for 5 turns of the sprocket), the torque to the road is 5 times that from the chain, and the torque to the frame is -4 times that from the chain.

 The lowest ratio of our example hub, the Rohloff Speedhub, is 0.279.
 The torque at the road in this ratio is 3.58 times the torque from the chain and the torque to the frame is -2.58 times the torque from the chain..

 But also the torque at low drive ratios is limited by front-wheel lifting.
 Let's build on our example from the main article on torque, where the gain ratio is 2.
-In that example, 100 pounds of drive force at the rear wheel will lift the front wheel, and the cyclist must push down on a pedal with more than 200 pounds of force to lift the wheel.
+In that example, 100 pounds of drive force at the rear wheel will lift the front wheel, and the cyclist must push down on a pedal with 200 pounds of force to lift the wheel.

 If the gain ratio --the ratio of road speed to pedal speed -- is lower than 2, the cyclist must pedal more lightly to avoid lifting the front wheel.
 The lower the gear, the lower the maximum pedal force.